WeaveCraft/PetPal/README.md

 - Project was built with using Visual Studio to building Backend and using VS Code to build frontend

+- Make sure you have SSMS downloaded since this project is using SQL Server as Database and have test data seeded upon starting backend.

 ### Start project only using VS Code:
 - Open project in VS Code.
 - Open termianl and navigate to PetPal-Client `cd petpal-client` and run `npm i --force`